Bitwarden Review 2024: Open-Source, but Is It Good?

 I really like Bitwarden’s customer service — many competitors take a while to respond to their customers, and a few such as LastPass even complicate the process of sending an email!
 I managed to find solutions to the majority of my queries in the Help Center, but getting in touch with Bitwarden’s support representatives was also super straightforward.
 They promptly replied to all my questions, providing useful guidance.

 Bitwarden is a secure password manager with very affordable plans, but there’s room for improvement.
 Like most password managers, Bitwarden operates on a zero-knowledge model, ensuring that only the user has access to their vault.
-However, this also means that if the master password is forgotten, there’s no way to recover the account.
-Although biometric logins and emergency access can serve as backups, it would be nice if Bitwarden added an account recovery option.
+However, this also means that if the master password is forgotten, there’s few ways to recover the account.
+Although biometric logins and emergency access can serve as backups, it would be nice if Bitwarden added a more reliable account recovery option.

 The password vault in Bitwarden includes categories for logins, identities, credit cards, and secure notes, offering a decent level of organization.
 However, I find Bitwarden’s vault less intuitive and somewhat clunky.
 The shared vault option, while useful, can be challenging to manage, especially when trying to handle entries between the main vault and an organization.
 It would be so much easier if Bitwarden approached organizing passwords like either 1Password (lets you create as many vaults as you want) or RoboForm (lets you create as many folders as you want).